 Collegiate and professional athlete transitions are not like other transitions out of other fields due to the intense level of identity and connectedness that goes with being a serious athlete and those who focus entirely on being an athlete (identity foreclosure).
 There is a sacrifice of their education and additional identity options/career aspirations, that make this type of transition more difficult.
 We know that the earlier you transition out of the dream, the more time you have to focus on the dream of the traditional working life.
 Similarly, transition is eased for athletes that engage in learning continuously and when they have a plan in place before their athletic experience ends.

-After several meetings with professional and national sports organizations, along with years of engagement in this space, GSI’s Research Lab has developed concrete research questions that need answers:
+After meeting with professional and national sports organizations, along with years of engagement in this space, GSI has developed concrete research questions that need answers:

 - How can we decrease the time it takes for athletes to transition to new careers?